slowernews/wisdom-tldr/README.md

 if you are the focus you will be assumed as being the the cause.

 And too many decisions will drain you.
 Attention is the most limited resource.

-> *'Reduce decision making on small tasks to a minimum and do it quickly and in bulk: what to wear, what to eat, etc.'*
 -->